bestia-dev/dropbox_backup_to_external_disk_1/README.md

 ## DropBox api2 - Stone sdk

-Dropbox has made a `Stone` thing that contains all the API definition.
+Dropbox has made a `Stone` thingy that contains all the API definition.
 From there is possible to generate code boilerplate for different languages for the api-client.
 For Rust there is this quasi official project:
 <https://crates.io/crates/dropbox-sdk>